Geriatric Counseling Career

 |PHD or Doctoral Work||Earn a Doctorate in Counseling||7-8 Years||Online or Campus|

 The requirements for starting a geriatric counseling career typically vary slightly, depending on your state.
 Earning a bachelor’s degree in counseling, social work, human services, geriatrics, or psychology, though, is usually a good start to a geriatric counseling career.
 Many aspiring geriatric counselors also choose to earn graduate degrees as well.

 Most states also require future geriatric counselors to have about 3,000 hours of experience working with elderly individuals as well before they become licensed.
 This requirement is usually fulfilled by completing an internship, volunteering, or working in a facility that caters to elderly individuals.

-What is the Median Salary for a Geriatric Counselor?
+What Is the Annual Average Salary for a Geriatric Counselor?

-The median salary of a geriatric counselor can be hard to determine, but it is often similar to other related professions within the counseling field.
-For instance, the Bureau of Labor Statistics reported that the median annual salary of home health and personal care aides was $20,170 in 2010.
-Social and human service assistants, on the other hand, earned a median salary of $28,200.
+The annual average salary of a geriatric counselor can be hard to determine, but it is often similar to other related professions within the counseling field.
+For instance, the US Bureau of Labor Statistics reports that counselors outside of mental health, substance abuse, and school specialties earn a median salary of $43,390 as of May 2022.
+However, professionals in the social work sector make a median wage of $61,420 while their psychologist colleagues have a median salary of $106,420.

 In the elderly and persons with disabilities sector, the BLS reports that counselors of all types have a mean annual wage of $45,920.